Conflict and earthquake fallout leave millions stranded in need

 Our mission is to help people whose lives and livelihoods are shattered by conflict and disaster to recover and gain control of their futures.

 The IRC began work in Myanmar in 2008, providing humanitarian relief in response to Cyclone Nargis.
 Since then, the IRC has become a valued partner of both government and local aid organizations.
-We provide health care, water and sanitation services, career training, and support for community development projects.
+We provide health care, water and sanitation services, vocational training, and women and girls development projects.

-As the country struggles to recover from ongoing conflict and natural disasters, we are focusing on some of the most remote areas of the country, including Rakhine, Chin and Shan states.
+As the country struggles to recover from conflict and natural disasters, we are focusing on some of the most remote areas of the country, including Rakhine, Kachin, Kayin and Shan states.
 The IRC:

 • trains community health workers and supports mobile clinics to improve access to health care;